kazhuravlev/healthcheck/README.md

 import (
 	"context"
+	"errors"
+	"math/rand"
+	"time"

 	"github.com/kazhuravlev/healthcheck"
-	"github.com/kazhuravlev/healthcheck/server"
-	redis "github.com/redis/go-redis/v9"
-	"time"
 )

 func main() {
 	ctx := context.TODO()

 	// 1.
 Init healthcheck instance.
-It will store all our checks. hc, _ := healthcheck.New(healthcheck.NewOptions())
+It will store all our checks. hc, _ := healthcheck.New()

 	// 2.
-Init some component that important for your system.
-In this example - redis client. redisClient := redis.NewClient(&redis.Options{Addr: "localhost:6379"})

-	// 3.
 Register checks for our redis client hc.Register(ctx, healthcheck.NewBasic("redis", time.Second, func(ctx context.Context) error {
+		if rand.Float64() > 0.5 {
+			return errors.New("service is not available")
+		}

-		return redisClient.Ping(ctx).Err()
+		return nil
 	}))

+	// 3.
+Init and run a webserver for integration with Kubernetes. sysServer, _ := healthcheck.NewServer(hc, healthcheck.WithPort(8080))
+	_ = sysServer.Run(ctx)

 	// 4.
-Init and run a webserver for integration with Kubernetes. sysServer, _ := server.New(server.NewOptions(
-		server.WithPort(8080),
-		server.WithHealthcheck(hc),
-	))
-	_ = sysServer.Run(ctx)

-	// 5.
 Open http://localhost:8080/ready to check the status of your system select {}
 }